-115.21 (h): The facility utilizes medical and mental health care staff to serve in the role as qualified agency staff members.
-The staff are screened to ensure they are medical and mental health care staff with appropriate credentials.
-A review of documentation confirmed that two staff members were documented with National Institute of Corrections training.
+115.21 (h): The facility utilizes mental health care staff to serve in the role as qualified agency staff members.
+The staff are screened to ensure they are mental health care staff with appropriate credentials.
+A review of documentation confirmed that one mental health staff member was documented with NIC training.